autism clinic

 Other Notes

-• The Creativity & Cognition Specialization requires a minimum of 36 credits to earn a M.Ed.
+• The Creativity & Cognition specialization requires a minimum of 36 credits to earn a M.Ed.

 • Core course requirements may be waived for students who have successfully completed comparable graduate coursework and/or demonstrate requisite knowledge and skills.